How can I apply to your team?

 Yes, editable vector art is required for both of these positions.

-There are no specific programs that we require composers and sound designers to use, but we do require them to have the ability to export midi files for distribution.
-Some music programs that members of our sound department are familiar with are Sibelius, Finale, MuseScore, Logic Pro, and FL Studio.
+There are no specific programs that we require composers and foley artists to use, but we do require them to have the ability to export midi, ogg, and mp3 files for distribution.
+Some audio programs that members of our sound department are familiar with are Sibelius, Finale, MuseScore, Logic Pro, and FL Studio.

 What programming languages should I be familiar with?